VickySekhon/Restaurant-Simulator/README.md

 The goal of this project is to showcase my comfortability in using fundamental OOP principles such as Abstraction, Inheritance, Polymorphism, and Encapsulation.

+This project was part of my university CP213 course, which involved a final project involving the use of Java JFrame.

 ## How to Install and Run the Project

 1. Clone the repository to your local machine